-Examination of the code in earlier examples (and in the solutions to Exercises 4.1) will reveal that sequences like occur frequently.
-This might suggest that the machine could benefit from the introduction of special purpose load and store instructions, say LDL (load local) and STL (store local).
+Examination of the code in earlier examples and in others will reveal that sequences like occur frequently.
+This might suggest that the machine could benefit from the introduction of special purpose load and store instructions, say LDL (load local) and sTL (store local).
 In the notation used in section 4.4.2, we might define the effect of these by